signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 ### Auto Instrumentation for .NET on Windows

+**Note:** By default, only IIS applications will be instrumented after installation/configuration.
+Applications not running within IIS will need to restarted separately after installation/configuration in order for any change to take effect.

+For proxy options, see the [Windows Proxy](#windows-proxy) section.

 - `install_signalfx_dotnet_auto_instrumentation` (Windows only): Whether to
   install/manage [SignalFx Auto Instrumentation for .NET]( https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/get-started.html).